vaetas/dart_package_boilerplate/README.md

 # Dart Lang Package Boilerplate

-This package includes basic `pubspec.yaml` configuration, required folders and strict linting using `pedantic`.
+This package includes basic `pubspec.yaml` configuration file, required folders, and strict linting using `pedantic` package and my custom lints.

-This boilerplate if for pure Dart packages without dependency on Flutter.
+This boilerplate is for pure Dart packages without dependency on Flutter.
 If you want to create Flutter package use following command.

 ```
 flutter create --template=package name